 Astronomical Reference Information

-- observing artificial satellites;
+- a section on observing artificial satellites;

 - orbital and physical data on the planets and their satellites;

 - some optical properties of telescopes and binoculars;

 - information on filters for astronomical observing;

 - a description of the various systems of specifying time;